Lehmancreations/Lehmancreations/README.md

 - 👋 Hi, I’m @Lehmancreations
 - 👀 I’m interested in ...
+Podcasts, podcasting, rss and other things!
-Podcasts, and Home automation 🎤 🎧
+🎤 🎧

 <!---